-The leaves across Long Island are starting to turn beautiful colors.
-Luckily, Nassau, Suffolk, and the East End have some of the best trails around, ideal for looking at that gorgeous fall foliage.
-And these lovely backdrops lend themselves to great family photos that will put you ahead of the game for upcoming holiday cards.
-Strike a pose and take some candid shots of the kids: Fall on Long Island is perfect for memory-making.
+Long Island is at its peak beauty in the fall as the leaves change.
+And you're in luck, Nassau, Suffolk, and the East End have some of the best nature trails around, ideal for looking at that gorgeous fall foliage.
+These lovely backdrops lend themselves to great family photos that will put you ahead of the game for upcoming holiday cards.
+Strike a pose and take some candid shots of the kids.
+Fall on Long Island is perfect for memory-making.

 Bethpage State Park — Farmingdale

 Bethpage State Park, which is known for its golf courses, also features hiking trails for your family to explore.
 In fact, there are five miles of trails that cut through the Long Island Greenbelt Trail.
+It also offers hiking and biking trails for the little cyclers in your family.
+Bring along lunch so you can stop at one of the many picnic trails along the way.
 The park is open seven days a week from sunrise to sunset.

 LIU Post Community Arboretum — Brookville